 One in-class written exam will cover concepts pertaining to the laboratory experiments.
-The Exam will include Experiments 1-8, so cumulative.
-Try not to worry, you will be allowed an 'equation sheet,' which we will discuss when the exam is closer in time.
+The Exam is cumulative, on Experiments 1-8.
+You will be allowed an 'equation sheet' [3" x 5" notecard] which is discussed closer to exam time.
 The exam covers theory, lab technique, significant figures, dimensional analysis, calculations, and error analysis.
-The exam may have a social justice question(s) pertaining to science.
 The exam is not curved.
-Exam grade is final unless Instructor made a grading error [which must be brought to the Instructor's attention no later than 2 business days after the graded exam is returned to the student].
-Be advised students graded exams are scanned as PDFs.
+Exam grade is final unless Instructor made a grading error [which must be brought to the Instructor's attention the same day the graded exam is reviewed by the student].
+Be advised graded exams are scanned as PDFs; I know exactly what was written on the exam and how it was graded.
 See lab schedule for exam date.
-Make-up exams are not given under any circumstances, so be present otherwise you earn a zero (0) on the exam.
-Exam determines 12.83 % of the course grade.
-Viewing the graded exam the last day of class and checking out of the lab locker is worth 20 points, or 1.03 % of the course grade.
+Make-up exams are not given unless in extreme circumstances; be present otherwise you earn a zero (0) on the exam.
+Exam determines 10.98 % of the course grade.
+Viewing the graded exam the last day of class and lab locker checkout is worth 10 points, or 0.55 % of the course grade.
 The graded exam cannot be viewed on any other day than the last lab day.